 Alya Al-Sultani – Foug El-Nakhal – Iraqi folk song

 What were your feelings about the UK after Brexit?

 I was genuinely heart-broken.
 The government got what it wanted.
 The Tory government depends on small-mindedness and fear in order to stay in power.
 Together with the press, it has successfully turned this country into a small-minded and petty place.
 What I wasn’t expecting was the number of people on the left who voted for Brexit in an attempt to shake up the status quo or create a fertile space for a new socialist order.
-I didn’t expect that people like me, people of colour, immigrants, gay people were just cannon fodder for their ideological wet dreams.
+I didn’t expect that people like me, people of colour, immigrants, gay people would become cannon fodder for their ideological wet dreams.
 They did not care about the fall-out.
 I expected that from the right, but the left?
 That was disappointing.
 It opened my eyes to who is and is not an ally.
 It must be an incredible feeling to know that whatever happens politically, you are never getting shipped out of the country.